ToneDen Knowledge

 The Spotify for Artists Dashboard

-Spotify for Artists is the easiest way to manage your presence and get to know your fans.
+is the easiest way to manage your presence and get to know your fans.

 All artists can access the Spotify for Artists Dashboard.
 Using the dashboard is one of the most effective ways to measure your marketing efforts.